 The Chemistry Department also offers a green chemistry certificate.
 This option can be added to any major or minor.
 It shows that students have taken a series of classes where they learn the principles of green chemistry and the production of chemicals and design of chemical processes in a manner that is environmentally sustainable.

 The Chemistry Department also offers a chemistry minor.
 Students from other departments can add a chemistry minor to enhance their knowledge of chemistry and laboratory experience.

 The Chemistry Department is approved by the Committee on Professional Training of the American Chemical Society and offers ACS certified degrees in chemistry and biochemistry to qualified graduates.

-Bachelor of Science in chemistry.
-Bachelor of Science in biochemistry.
-Bachelor of Science in chemistry with an education emphasis (secondary education certified major).
+Bachelor of Science in chemistry, Bachelor of Science in biochemistry, Bachelor of Science in chemistry with an education emphasis (secondary education certified major).
 Green chemistry certificate.
 Minor in chemistry (secondary education certified major).
-Masters of Education (general education, middle and high school emphasis, with a concentration in science) offered in cooperation with the College of Education.
+Master of Education (general education, middle and high school emphasis, with a concentration in science) offered in cooperation with the College of Education.

 The College of Education offers a M.Ed. in general education with a concentration in science.
 This program is called Target Inquiry.
 Contact the chemistry office for more information.

 The dual geology-chemistry major is offered by the Geology Department in cooperation with the Chemistry Department.
 For details, see the Program Description.

 The following programs are available: